The Story Behind the Song O Holy Night

 It seems that back in 1847 in a small French town, a man named Placide Cappeau de Roquemaure was known more for his talent at writing poetry than for his faithfulness in church attendance.
 He might not be the first person one would suspect a priest would seek out to write a poem for Christmas mass, but the priest did ask him and the man took his request seriously.
 Just as in our story about “Mary, Did You Know” Placide Cappeau de Roquemaure began thinking about the birth of Jesus.
 With that inspiration, he wrote “Cantique de Noel.”
 Placide was so pleased with how the poem came out that he decided it needed to be a song.
 Since he was a poet but not a musician, he turned to a friend, Adolphe Charles Adams, to see if he would set his poem to music.

 Adolphe was a famous classical musician who had composed many works all around the world, but he agreed to come up with music for his friend’s poem.
-The interesting thing was that Adophe was a Jewish man who didn’t celebrate the birth of Jesus.
-Even so, he did compose music to go with the beautiful words and the song was performed only a few weeks later at a Midnight Mass on Christmas Eve.
+The interesting thing was that Adolphe was a Jewish man who didn’t celebrate the birth of Jesus.
+Even so, Adams did compose music to go with the beautiful words and the song was performed only a few weeks later at a Midnight Mass on Christmas Eve.
+(As you will see if you read some of the comments, this fact is disputed by some researchers and perhaps an error repeated too often and unfortunately repeated again here if it is incorrect.
+As the commentor pointed out being Jewish does not stop one from being a Christian believer.)

 “Cantique de Noel” became popular in France and was sung in many Christmas services.
 But when Placide Cappeau completely left the church to join a socialist movement and it was discovered that Adolphe Adams was a Jew, the French Catholic church leaders decided “Cantique de Noel” was unfit for church services because of its lack of musical taste and “total absence of the spirit of religion.”
 But even though the church no longer allowed the song in their services, the French people continued to sing it.